Skip to content

 • Chroma is thread-safe

-• Multiple Chroma Clients (Ephemeral, Persistent, Http) can be created from one or more threads within the same process
+• Multiple Chroma clients can be created from one or more threads within the same process (PersistentClient, EphemeralClient/Client, HttpClient, AsyncHttpClient, CloudClient)

-• A collection's name is unique within a Tenant and DB
+• A collection's name is unique within a database (and therefore unique for a given Tenant + DB pair)

 • The distance function cannot be changed after collection creation.